French Indies Company: Overview

 While born from John Law's Company, the Indies Company kept none of the former's monetary and fiscal role in mainland France.
 In June-July 1725, a series of royal edicts cleared it of any residual liability for Law's System and confirmed its overseas trading and colonial privileges, except for the Atlantic slave trade towards Saint-Domingue.
+The company's founding is attributed to the French finance minister, Jean-Baptiste Colbert, who established the company through the Royal Charter of 1664, as part of strategy to break Dutch and English dominance over Asian trade routes.
+In comparison with its English and Dutch counterpart, the Compagnie had a dual personality, which the historian Louis Dermigny referred to as "Versailles of trade".
+This duality involved the replication of the Dutch prototype and the expression of the French order of unity and authority.

-The company developed dynamically, particularly after 1731, thanks to the initiative of comptroller-general Philibert Orry who streamlined its ownership structure, governance and portfolio of operations, with a main focus on Asian trade.
+The company's dynamic development, particularly after 1731, is credited to the initiative of comptroller-general Philibert Orry.
+He streamlined its ownership structure, governance and portfolio of operations, which focused on Asian trade.
 By then, the king was the company's main owner and appointed its leadership.
 As part of Orry's restructuring, the company lost its privileges and monopolies in the trade with North Africa (November 1730) and Louisiana (January 1731), but kept them for Canada, Senegal and Guinea.
 Its sales of tea, coffee, spices, cotton goods, and silks increased from 7 million pounds in 1725 to 14 million in 1735 and over 20 million in 1750.
 By then it had annual sales in the range 21-25 million French livres, similar as those of the British East India Company and not very far from the Dutch East India Company, its foremost rivals, since the latter's annual revenue was estimated around 30 million livres.